burcuku/home/_pages/about.md

   The PhD project will focus on the XRP Ledger framework as part of [Ripple's University Blockchain Research Initiative (UBRI)](https://ripple.com/impact/ubri/).
   **[Apply here](https://careers.tudelft.nl/job/Delft-PhD-Position-Testing-Blockchain-Applications-2628-CD/809348702/) (deadline: 19 January, 2025)** -->

+* Looking forward to your submissions to [FORTE'26, the 46th International Conference on Formal Techniques for Distributed Objects, Components, and Systems](https://www.discotec.org/2026/forte).
+FORTE'26 will take place as part of [DisCoTec'26 - International Federated Conference on Distributed Computing Techniques](https://www.discotec.org/2026/), June 8-12, Urbino, Italy.

+* Looking forward to your submissions to [DEBT'26, the 4th Workshop on Future Debugging Techniques](https://2026.ecoop.org/home/debt-2026) colocated with [ECOOP'26](https://2026.ecoop.org/), June 29 - July 3, Brussels, Belgium.

+* Our research paper ["Automated Network-Level Fault Injection Testing of Microservice Architectures"](https://conf.researchr.org/details/icse-2026/icse-2026-research-track/151/Automated-Network-Level-Fault-Injection-Testing-of-Microservice-Architectures), together with Delano Flipse, Hakan Simsek, and Jérémie Decouchant, has been accepted to [ICSE'26](https://conf.researchr.org/track/icse-2026/icse-2026-research-track)!
+The <span style="color:#FF8C00"> <b> Reynard </b></span> automated fault-injection testing tool is publicly available [here](https://www.reynard.dev/).

-* :speaker: Looking forward to give an invited talk at the [Bits&Chips Event](https://events.bits-chips.com/bitschips-event/#program), Exhibition and conference on challenges in complex software engineering, AI in high-tech, and systems architecture, will be held on **20 November** 2025, in Eindhoven.
+* Invited talk at the [Bits&Chips Event](https://events.bits-chips.com/bitschips-event/#program), Exhibition and conference on challenges in complex software engineering, AI in high-tech, and systems architecture, held on **20 November** 2025, in Eindhoven.

-* :speaker: Looking forward to give an invited talk at the 28th edition of the [Dutch Testing Day (Nederlandse Testdag)](https://www.testdag.nl/), will be held on **31 October** 2025, in Utrecht.
+* Invited talk at the 28th edition of the [Dutch Testing Day (Nederlandse Testdag)](https://www.testdag.nl/), will be held on **31 October** 2025, in Utrecht.
 LinkedIn post [here](https://www.linkedin.com/feed/update/urn:li:activity:7361722789218660353/).

-* :books: I'm happy to give a tutorial at the [Summer School on Distributed and Replicated Environments (DARE'25)](https://dare-lisbon.github.io/), held on **8-12 September** 2025, in Lisbon, Portugal.
+* Invited tutorial at the [Summer School on Distributed and Replicated Environments (DARE'25)](https://dare-lisbon.github.io/), held on **8-12 September** 2025, in Lisbon, Portugal.

 * I serve in the PCs of [ICSE'26](https://conf.researchr.org/home/icse-2026), [OOPSLA'26](https://conf.researchr.org/track/splash-2026/oopsla-2026), and [CAV'26](https://i-cav.org/).